q335r49/microviche/README.md

 ![Panning](https://raw.github.com/q335r49/textabyss/gh-pages/images/ta2.gif)     .     ![Map](https://raw.github.com/q335r49/textabyss/gh-pages/images/tamap.png)

 #####Intro
-In a time when memory capacity is growing exponentially, memory organization, especially when it comes to prose, seems quite underdeveloped.
-Text production even on the order of kilobytes per year may still seem quite unmanageable.
-Depending on how prolific you are, you may have hundreds or thousands of pages sitting in mysteriously named folders on old hard drives.
+Even as memory capacity grows exponentially, memory organization, especially when it comes to prose, seems quite underdeveloped.
+Text production even on the order of kilobytes per year may seem quite unmanageable.
+You may have hundreds or thousands of pages sitting in mysteriously named folders on old hard drives.
 There are various efforts to remedy this situation, including desktop indexing and personal wikis.
-It might not even be a bad idea to simply print out and keep as a hard copy everything written over the course of a month.
+It might not even be a bad idea to print out and keep as a hard copy everything written over the course of a month.

 The textabyss is yet another solution.
 It presents a plane that one can append to endlessly with very little overhead.
 It provides means to navigate and, either at the moment of writing or retrospectively, map out this plane.
 Ideally, you would be able to scan over the map and easily access writings from last night, a month ago, or even 5 or 10 years earlier.
 It presents some unique advantages over indexing, hyperlinking, and hierarchical organizing.

 #####Installation
 Download [the latest stable version of nav.vim](https://raw.github.com/q335r49/textabyss/55fca856308ddae5df5cfe3efa7739a741a97462/nav.vim), open [vim](http://www.vim.org), and type `:source nav.vim` (or wherever you downloaded the file).
 Once sourced, press **F10** to begin.
 Help is baked in, usually by pressing **F1** after **F10**.
 Earlier releases can be found at [vim.org/scripts](http://www.vim.org/scripts/script.php?script_id=4835) or under the releases tab.
+Also need GUI colors...

 #####Roadmap
 **1.7** Change map background color based on depth >:-)